wuttiwong01/pokiimap/docs/getting_started.rst

 you will need to add at least 5 scan accounts to get a decent scanning speed.

 You can configure the *search range* in PokiiMap's setting, increasing the step also increases the time it will take to complete a scan.
-Each step increase widen the search range by 140m, for example, search range of 2 means a radius of 210m, search range of
+Each step widens the search range by 140m, for example, search range of 2 means a radius of 210m, search range of
 3 means a radius of 350m, and so on...